jlelong/LaTeX-Workshop-wiki/Compile.md

 ### The dependencies

 Once the root file is determined, it is parsed to discover all the files it includes using `input`, `include`, `InputIfFileExists`, `subfile`, `import` and `subimport` and the process goes on recursively.
 All these files are called dependencies and are considered to define a LaTeX project.
 If you include some files located in some external directories, you can list these extra directories in [`latex-workshop.latex.texDirs`](#latex-workshoplatextexDirs).
+If you need to strip off some environments before actually parsing the file, use [`latex-workshop.latex.verbatimEnvs`](latex-workshoplatexverbatimEnvs).

 Moreover, when a `.fls` file with the same basename as the root file exists, it is used to compute the full list of dependencies, ie all classes, packages, fonts, input `.tex` files, listings, graphs, ...
 All these files are parsed to provide intellisense completion.
 When  [`latex-workshop.latex.autoBuild.run`](Compile#auto-build-latex) is set to `onFileChange`, building is automatically triggered whenever any of the dependencies is modified.
 You can use [`latex-workshop.latex.watch.files.ignore`](#latex-workshoplatexwatchfilesignore) to prevent some files from being watched.
 The default is to ignore files inside your TeX distribution and files with `.code.tex` or `.sty` suffix.